SvenskaSpel/har2locust/README.md

 options:
   -h, --help            show this help message and exit -t TEMPLATE, --template TEMPLATE
                         jinja2 template used to generate locustfile.
+Default to locust.jinja2.
+Will check current directory/absolute paths first and har2locust built-ins second -p [PLUGINS ...], --plugins [PLUGINS ...]
+                        Plugin class(es) to apply
-Default to locust.jinja2 -f FILTERS, --filters FILTERS
+  -f FILTERS, --filters FILTERS
                         commas value separeted string of the resource type you want to include in py generated code.
                         Supported type are `xhr`, `script`, `stylesheet`, `image`, `font`, `document`, `other`.
                         Default to xhr,document,other.
-  --version, -V         show program's version number and exit
+  --version, -V         show program's version number and exit --loglevel LOGLEVEL, -L LOGLEVEL
 ```

 3. har2locust also reads two files, .urlignore and .headerignore (from your current directory).